AesaraB/mypaint-website/pages/design/contributing/style-guide.md

 title = "Style Guide"
 +++

+In general, please follow the coding conventions of the files you are editing.
+New Python code should follow this style guide

 # General Python Coding

 All contributed program code should be wrapped at 78 columns regardless of language.
 Python docstrings and commit messages should be wrapped at 72 columns.